linuxliste/OSF/README.md

 If not, it provides an error code E09 on the display (at least on VLCD5) and blocks the motor.
 It could be that the code is different (e.g. E08 on other displays).

 # 6. Fine tune some parameters (optional) + monitor (optional).
+Note :  I am not sure that this section is still valid for 0.1.18 (and upper) version.
+It could be that it has to be updated.

 The motor use hall sensors to know the position of the rotor and synchronize the magnetic flux.
 There can be minor differences in the positions, the sensitivity and the hysteresis of those sensors.